Guess the cheese flavour by the size of its holes: A cosmological test using the abundance of Popcorn voids: Summary and Conclusions

-After finishing the description of the void finder, we presented the first noteworthy result of this work: the Popcorn voids identified in the matter density field have abundances that are closely predicted by excursion set theory, in particular using the model proposed by \citet{2013Jennings}.
-The excellent agreement between the results obtained from the Popcorn void finder in simulations and the theoretical models does not depend on any nuisance parameters, however, it requires a good estimation of the shot noise radius of the sample.
-This theoretically interesting result could be relevant in practice if it were extended, for example, to the analysis of abundances of voids in lensing fields \citep[see for instance][]{2021Davies}.
+After describing the void finder, we report the first significant finding of this work: the abundance of popcorn voids identified in the matter density field can be accurately described using the model proposed by \citet{2013Jennings}, once a suitable linear density threshold is chosen.
+However, the \citet{SvdW} model does not provide a viable fit.
+In contrast, neither of these models provides a good fit for spherical voids.
+The agreement between the results obtained from the popcorn void finder in simulations and the theoretical models critically depends on the choice of a linear barrier that is generally larger than expected in the spherical expansion model.
+This suggests the need to re-evaluate the relation between linear and nonlinear density contrast in the context of a new, perhaps non-spherical or non-isolated model.
+On the other hand, the accurate estimation of the shot noise radius is crucial for obtaining reliable results with the popcorn void finder.
+The abundance of voids in the matter field could have practical relevance if extended to the analysis of void abundances in lensing fields \citep[see, for instance,][]{2021Davies}